Russia attacks Ukraine nuclear plant as invasion advances

 “We demand that they stop the heavy weapons fire,” Tuz said in a video statement.
 “There is a real threat of nuclear danger in the biggest atomic energy station in Europe.”

-The assault renewed fears that the invasion could damage one of Ukraine's 15 nuclear reactors and trigger another emergency like the 1986 Chernobyl accident, the world’s worst nuclear disaster, which happened about 110 kilometers (65 miles) north of the capital.
+The assault renewed fears that the invasion could damage one of Ukraine's 15 nuclear reactors and set off another emergency like the 1986 Chernobyl accident, the world’s worst nuclear disaster, which happened about 110 kilometers (65 miles) north of the capital.

 U.S. Energy Secretary Jennifer Granholm tweeted that the Zaporizhzhia plant’s reactors were protected by robust containment structures and were being safely shut down.